 De-motivation and motivation are closely linked.
-If we feel de-motivated by something it cannot be compensated with another motivation factor.
-If for instance we feel de- motivated by bad leadership or micro inequities then it can’t be compensated with a bonus, a company car or a pay raise.
+If we feel de-motivated by something it cannot be compensated with another motivating factor.
+If for instance, we feel de-motivated by bad leadership or micro inequities then it can’t be compensated with a bonus, a company car or a pay raise.

 That means that a company can easily be leading the salary game in an industry and still have very de-motivated employees and managers.

-This question deals with how much more productive the managers could be if they were motivated according to their cultural preferences, that means their norms and values.
-Only 31% is in the lower 0 – 10%, meaning that nearly 70% of the respondents believe that their company’s profit could increase with more than 10% if they were motivated correctly.
-Nearly 30% feel that the profit could be improved with minimum 20% if they were motivated correctly.
+This question deals with how much more productive the managers could be if they were motivated according to their cultural preferences, which means their norms and values.
+Only 31% is in the lower 0 – 10%, meaning that nearly 70% of the respondents believe that their company’s profit could increase by more than 10% if they were motivated correctly.
+Nearly 30% feel that the profit could be improved with a minimum of 20% if they were motivated correctly.

 This question relates to another topic I covered in detail in my dissertation, namely cultural friction.
 It is the friction that occurs when a corporate culture suppresses the

-The survey has shown that there is a great awareness about the importance of cultural diversity.
-It is acknowledged that it is essential or important for today’s global operating companies that they are able to turn the potential cultural friction into a source of synergy.
-In the survey it is also acknowledged that not only should the companies try to minimise the cultural friction; they should also try to gain competitive advantage from being a multi-cultural company.
-And since gaining competitive advantage from cultural diversity was the subject of my dissertation I was very pleased that it is an area of importance to most managers in global operating companies.
+The survey has shown that there is a great awareness of the importance of cultural diversity.
+It is acknowledged that it is essential or important for today’s global operating companies they are able to turn the potential cultural friction into a source of synergy.
+In the survey, it is also acknowledged that not only should the companies try to minimise cultural friction, but they should also try to gain a competitive advantage from being a multicultural company.
+And since gaining a competitive advantage from cultural diversity was the subject of my dissertation I was very pleased that it is an area of importance to most managers in global operating companies.
 It can also be concluded that these companies can gain a lot by becoming better at motivating and rewarding their employees around the world.
 One size doesn’t fit all.
 It might be easier to administer for the headquarter, but a uniform motivation and reward system can easily generate a lot of cultural friction when it is implemented outside the cultural zone of its origin.
-In my dissertation I proposed a new way of looking at motivation and reward including a fairly simple and practical example of how a new motivation- and reward system can be implemented that not only will give more satisfied employees but also save the companies for a lot of money.
+In my dissertation, I proposed a new way of looking at motivation and reward including a fairly simple and practical example of how a new motivation- and reward system can be implemented that not only will give more satisfied employees but also save the companies a lot of money.